|

 And everybody knew sometimes she cried

-But women like Louise just get by
+But women like Louise, they get by

 Everybody thought it kind of sad